 - Travel for nearly free!

 I’ve already covered Steps 1-2.
-Step 3 is extremely important because your churn would be useless if you can’t meet the spend requirements.
+Step 3 is extremely important because your plan would be useless if you can’t meet the spend requirements.
 Issuers of credit cards usually require you to spend a certain amount, say $5K, within a certain time period, say 3 months, in order to earn the special bonus points that you want.
 In recent years the trend has been increasing spend requirements, but luckily there are plenty of ways to achieve them.
 Still, not everyone can sign up for 5 credit cards and drop $30K in spend in 3 months to earn all those points.
 If you can, awesome.
 If not, it’s time to get creative.

 It’s worth noting that there are TONS of ways to meet your minimum spend requirements.
 Some of them are obvious, some less obvious, and some border on being unethical to some (while others think it’s fine).
 Much smarter people than I have written about this topic, so I’ll defer to their expertise here and here, while Frequent Miler has seemingly made a profession out of doing it here and here, and lots of other places.
 Oh, and Target seemingly made it easy for us a couple of weeks ago, which I wrote about here.